basho/stableboy/README.md

 #### List multiple (by count)

 You can specify a `--count` or `-n` on the command line to request a number of the same VM's.
-So for example, if you need four Ubuntu 11.04 VM's, you can:
+So for example, if you need two Ubuntu 11.04 VM's, you can:

 ```text